lilymwood/Estimating-the-Effect-of-Dobbs-on-Female-Labor-Supply/README.md

 # Estimating the Effect of *Dobbs* on Female Labor Supply

-**Undergraduate Honors Thesis in Economics · Tulane University**
+**Senior Honors Thesis in Economics · Tulane University**

-This project studies female labor force participation following the Dobbs v.
-Jackson Women’s Health Organization decision and the resulting state-level variation in reproductive policy.
-Using microdata from the Current Population Survey’s Annual Social and Economic Supplement (ASEC), I apply a difference-in-differences design to compare changes in labor force participation across states with and without “trigger laws.”
+Leveraging cross-state variation in reproductive policy, I designed a difference-in-differences analysis to estimate the effect of *Dobbs v.
+Jackson Women’s Health Organization* on female labor supply.

+### Data

+The analysis uses individual-level microdata from the **Current Population Survey Annual Social and Economic Supplement (CPS ASEC)**, paired with state-level information on abortion policy following *Dobbs*.

+### Empirical Approach

-The results show no statistically significant change in female labor force participation associated with the implementation of trigger laws.
-I extend the analysis by considering state gestational limits as a continuous measure of abortion access.
+I compare changes in female labor force participation across states with and without trigger laws before and after the *Dobbs* decision.
+I also use state gestational limits as a continuous measure of abortion access and conduct a series of robustness checks.

+### Findings

+I find no statistically significant change in female labor force participation associated with the implementation of trigger laws during the period studied.

+### Recognition

+**Best Honors Thesis in Economics**
+Tulane University Department of Economics

 ### [📄 Honors Thesis](Lily-Wood-Honors-Thesis.pdf)